maurges/every-rust-gui-library/notes.md

 the exact opposite of KAS, where I could create widgets only of equal size to parent.
 Ha-ha.

+So VScrollBar resizes to fill the parent.
+Ugh.
+This is impossible.
+Using `for` in a straightforward way doesn't work as well.
+Ah, but using a value of an iterator does, so that's ok.

+Ok, so I probably don't want to collect data on button press, I'd much rather use a projection.
+But wait, I think it can't be bidirectional?
+Wait, there are StateWriter and there are pipes, what's the difference again?
+Right, pipe is not even StateReader. Я вполглаза смотрю на пример, and they do a very weird thing where they pipe `this`, and then also reference it as a StateWriter.
+This seems wildly uncomposable.
+Or does it, can I do writer projections?
+Huhhh, there are methods map_reader and map_writer.
+I could try using those.
+So let's try and rewrite the example with them?

 Creating simple widgets: drawing primitives are there, input are not.
 Plus the sizes and layouting are crazy.

+## floem

+Lapce's thing, how recently was it opensourced? https://github.com/lapce/floem

 # About accessiblity